 Review the options below to find the one which best fits you.

-Please note that Empire State College does not serve students who require an F-1 student visa to come to the U.S. Students who wish to travel to the U.S. to study should see other State University of New York or City University of New York options.
-If you have questions about your visa status or eligibility to study at Empire State College, email the Admissions Office at firstname.lastname@example.org or call 800-847-3000.
+Please note that Empire State College is authorized under federal law to issue Department of Homeland Security Form I-20 documents to nonimmigrant students.
+Empire State College limits its issuance of the I-20 document to Canadian nonimmigrant students who wish to study in the U.S. at one of our programs as border commuter students.
+Students who wish to travel to the U.S. to study should see other State University of New York or City University of New York options.
+If you have questions about your visa status or eligibility to study at Empire State College, email the International Student Services Coordinator, Erin Barrett, at firstname.lastname@example.org or call 800-847-3000, ext.
+2771.

 You can earn a degree online from anywhere in the world through Empire State College's Center for Distance Learning.

-To learn more about international distance learning, contact email@example.com.
+To learn more about international distance learning, contact the International Student Services Coordinator, Erin Barrett, at email@example.com.

 Working with partners in various parts of the world, the Center for International Programs (CIP) offers programs at the following locations: